bergmanlab/DrosophilaTimeline/Readme.md

 **History of Drosophila Genetics**

 The fruitfly Drosophila melanogaster has made fundamental contributions to biology for more than 100 years.
-This timeline attempts to place some of the significant events in the history of Drosophila genetics into context.
+To place some of the significant events in the history of Drosophila genetics into context, this project aims to put these events into a web-based timeline.
+For a preview of the timeline while it is still a work-in-progress, click [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/cbergman/DrosophilaTimeline/master/timeline.html)

 This timeline is being developed by Casey Bergman at the University of Manchester, using the [Timeline-Setter](https://github.com/propublica/timeline-setter/) package developed by ProPublica.